belamenso/functional-idioms/README.md

 (define (empty-env)
   (λ (key)
     (error "No such key:" key)))
-;; extending an enviroment is a matter oh handling only one additional case (define (extend-env key value env)
+;; extending an enviroment is a matter of handling only one additional case (define (extend-env key value env)
   (λ (k)
     (if (eq? k key)